wilsonmar/wilsonmar.github.io/_posts/2023-01-09-contributing.md

 Contributors to this GitHub repository should be aware of the following security features:

+* To protect this repository against unauthorized changes, the <a target="_blank" href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches">"Require review from Code Owners"</a> is activated so that GitHub automatically requests a review from Code Owners when a Pull Request (PR) is opened.
+The <a target="_blank" href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#example-of-a-codeowners-file">CODEOWNERS</a> file (at the root or /docs folder) specifies the folder, file, or file type to be reviewed by the GitHub account or email address of individual or team specified.

+* Reviewers of that CODEOWNERS file (and its location) are specified in another CODEOWNERS file in the repo's /.github folder.

+* To control who can push commits to a certain branch, or who can delete or rename a tag in this repository, this repo makes use of one or more <a target="_blank" href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets">rulesets</a> listing rules.
+A ruleset for a feature branch can require signed commits and block force pushes for all users except repository administrators.

 * To withstand man-in-the-middle attacks attempting to steal data during transmission, our contributors need to use secure HTTPS protocol by setting up SSH (Secure Shell Protocol).
 SSH keys are a way to identify trusted computers, without involving passwords.
-It's enabled by clicking your avatar, "Your profile", settings, "SSH and GPG keys" at <a target="_blank" href="hhttps://github.com/settings/keys">https://github.com/settings/keys</a>.
-See <a target="_blank" href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account">this</a> for more information.
+It's enabled by clicking your avatar, "Your profile", settings, "SSH and GPG keys" at <a target="_blank" href="hhttps://github.com/settings/keys">https://github.com/settings/keys</a>.[<a target="_blank" href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account">DOC</a>]

   TODO: Use <a target="_blank" href="https://tutorials.akeyless.io/docs/using-ssh-certificates-to-access-remote-machines">AKeyless to dynamically create SSH keys</a> rather than leaving manually-created static SSH keys which can be stolen from your computer.